ando76/CSS-Guidelines/README.md

 **Shorthand CSS needs to be used with caution.**

-It might be tempting to use declarations like `background:red;` but in doing so what you are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
+It might be tempting to use declarations like `background: #f00;` but in doing so what you are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
 Nine times out of ten this won’t cause any issues but that one time it does is annoying enough to warrant not using such shorthand.
-Instead use `background-color:red;`.
+Instead use `background-color: #f00;`.

 Similarly, declarations like `margin:0;` are nice and short, but **be explicit**.
 If you actually only really want to affect the margin on